sang-4/sang-4/README.md

 - 👋 Hi, I am Allan Kiprop.
 An aspiring Full stack software Developer
-- 👀 I have passion for code and the tech space generally
+- 👀 I have passion for Tech
 - 🌱 Currently pursuing a Software Engineering course
 - 💞️ Looking to contribute to open source projects
 - ✨ Find me on DISCORD #Allan6519